innerr/ticat/doc/zen/why-weird.md

 For now, we check the input args to **ticat**, if the grammar is wrong, **ticat** will report error.
 To achive full tail editing,
 we need a way to let users putting wrong things and then we give back the suggestions.

+## The only one rule

+To avoid confusing, there is a clean rule for when we could use tail editing:

+All command-related things is supported with tail editing, others are not.

+Command-related things:
+* searching commands
+* check command details
+* concate command to flow
+* check flow details